bigface0202/curriculum_vitae/readme.md

 - Development for human-detection and tracking.
 - Minimize the computing cost by model-quantization.
-- Team management with three off-shore engineer.
+- Team management with three engineers in English.
 - Programming Language/Framework
   - C++
   - Vue.js